ThreatHuntingProject/ThreatHunting/index.md

 On the other hand, there are a lot of individuals out there who have written blog posts, conference presentations or whatever that detail some of their favorite hunting procedures.
-The problem is that they are scattered and sometimes hard to find.
+The problem is that these procedures are scattered all over the Internet, and are sometimes hard to find.

 That's why the ThreatHunting Project exists.
 Here you will find links to a number of different published hunting procedures.
 It my hope that